hamdiz0/LearningDevOps/docker/docker.md

 ## `steps of creating a docker image` :

+* <a href="src/dockerfile instructions.md">Dockerfile Instructions</a>

 * example of setting up a web app based on flask :
     - OS (ubuntu)
     - update apt repo
     - install dependencies using apt
     - install python dependencies
     - copy source code to /opt dir
     - run the web server using "flask" command
 * a docker file is needed to complete these steps :
 * "INSTRUCTION" => "argument"
 * it follows a layered architecture (OS => dependencys and tools => source-code => entrypoint)
     - Dockerfile contents :

         FROM Ubuntu

         RUN apt-get update
         RUN apt-get install python3
         RUN pip install python3-flask

         COPY app.py /opt/source-code (copy the app source-code to /opt) ENTRYPOINT python3 /opt/source-code (this command will run if a container is created)

 ## `create docker image `: